Kubernetes StatefulSet: A Deep Dive

 type: OnDelete

 Pods only update when you manually delete them.
-Gives you complete control over rollout timing.
+Gives you full control over rollout timing.
+I use this for databases where I want to verify each node before moving to the next.

 After deleting a StatefulSet, PVCs remain.
-You must manually delete them:
+You have to manually delete them:

 # Delete StatefulSet